- General Information

-Independent study course with variable credit designed for the independent study of a subject beyond the introductory or survey level, particularly study which builds upon a student’s prior academic achievement and experience.
+Independent study course with variable credit designed for the independent study of a subject beyond the introductory or survey level, particularly study which builds upon a student's prior academic achievement and experience.
 Contingent on the consent of an instructor willing to supervise the study.
 May be repeated, but each registration must be for an approved project.
 The normal credit load for this course is 3 credits and students desiring more than 3 credits should present special justification.
 Prerequisite(s): approval of the Interdisciplinary Studies Committee.
-Further information and application forms may be obtained from ASC/US.
+Further information and application forms may be obtained from Mr. Richard Collier in the Office of the Dean of Undergraduate Studies, AD 214.
 Application deadlines: May 1st for summer and fall; December 1st for spring.

 The University Tutors are an organized group of volunteers to assist the facilitators in the Study Groups set up by Academic Support Services.
 They are trained to assist students on an individual and group basis.
 The course for which study groups are available to undergraduates are: A Bio 110F, 111N; A Chm 120N, 121N; A Eco 110M, 111M; A Mat 100, 106, 108, 112 or 113; A Phy 105N, 108N; 120N, 124N; A Psy 101M; and A Soc 115M.
 Candidates are expected to have an overall academic average of 3.25, be enrolled for 12 credits, earned a grade of A or B in the Study Group course, pass the personal interview, and secured two letters of faculty recommendation.
 S/U graded.

-U Uni 102E Foundations of Great Ideas II (4)
+U Uni 301Z Foundations of Great Ideas II (4)

 U Uni 150 Selected Interdisciplinary Topics (1-4; as approved)